GM files registration statement to make shareholder sales easier

-DETROIT, April 26 (Reuters) - General Motors Co on Friday filed a shelf registration statement that makes it easier for shareholders, including the U.S. Treasury, to sell stock in the company over the next three years.
+DETROIT (Reuters) - General Motors Co (GM.N) on Friday filed a shelf registration statement that makes it easier for shareholders, including the U.S. Treasury, to sell stock in the company over the next three years.

 The U.S. automaker said it was not aware of any specific plans by a shareholder to sell stock and a spokesman called the S-3 filing procedural.
 The statement allows shareholders to sell registered securities in a public offering.